-In 2020, the key changes to operational risks related to the impact of the worldwide pandemic and the Company's ability to continue its operations during periods of lockdown.
+In 2021, operational risks continued to be impacted by the worldwide pandemic.
 Whilst the pandemic undoubtedly had an impact within the business and the operational risks the business faced, proactive management and mitigation of these risks allowed for business operations to continue effectively throughout the year.
 There have been no other material changes to the operational risks MICL is exposed to over the reporting period.
+A key new operational risk faced by the business relates to resourcing.
+As with many businesses, MICL is being impacted by a surge in demand for skilled workers in insurance and technology roles.